r0ughnex/prepo-web3-wagmi-viem-tech-demo/README.md

 - The transfer form also performs validation on whether the 'Receiving wallet' and 'Transfer amount' are valid.

 ![Screenshot of form validation](/docs/screens/prepo-web3-wagmi-viem-tech-demo_form-validation_1600x900.png "Screenshot of form validation")

+### More Time?

+When it comes to building something awesome, there's always room for a little extra sparkle, whether it's jazzing up the UI/UX, fine-tuning functionality, or giving your code a makeover to make it as clear as crystal.
+Below, I've jotted down a few fabulous improvements I had in mind, but, alas, time slipped through my fingers 😔

+#### Support for mobile wallets

+- While the layout is responsive and works well on mobile, I used the default [`injected`](https://wagmi.sh/core/api/connectors/injected) connector, which meant it doesn't work well with `Metamask` on mobile.
+The ideal scenario would have been to use the [`metaMask`](https://wagmi.sh/core/api/connectors/metaMask) connector, or better yet, use a more comprehensive solution like [`walletConnect`](https://wagmi.sh/core/api/connectors/walletConnect), which could have supported a wide variety of mobile wallets.

+#### Stricter balance validation

+- The form validation at the moment uses the formatted (`string`) value of the `FAKE_WETH` balance.
+This is not very accurate solution, since it only considers the first 6 decimals and can lead to plenty of dust being left over.
+The better solution would have been to use the raw unformatted (`bigint`) value instead.
+I did have a `@TODO` in the code to change it towards the end, but didn't get the time action it.

+#### Programmatically disconnect

+- Wagmi's hooks at the moment uses [`shimDisconnect`](https://wagmi.sh/core/api/connectors/safe#shimdisconnect) which simulates the disconnect behavior by keeping track of connection status in storage since `Metamask` does not support programmatic disconnect.
+Surprisingly [`wallet_revokePermissions`](https://github.com/MetaMask/core/pull/1889) RPC method was just added to `metamask/core`, and ideally It'd been nice to implement it, even if it was using a temporary hack / custom hook.

 ## Available Scripts